-After graduation, she worked in Harlem and the Bronx coordinating mental health services for adults with mental health and substance abuse issues.
+After graduation, she worked in Harlem and the Bronx coordinating services for adults with mental health and substance abuse issues.
 She returned to Connecticut and attended the University of Connecticut School of Social Work, to complete an Masters in Social Work (MSW) degree.
 Working primarily with Hartford youth, her experience includes MDFT In-home therapy, work in residential and group homes, work in an alternative high school, a 28 day rehab program and almost 5 years at the Institute of Living at Hartford hospital.
 During her time at the Institute of Living (IOL), Jelan worked in the Extended Day Treatment Program providing group, family and individual therapy to Hartford youth of color.
 In addition, at the IOL, she worked in the Dialectical Behavioral Therapy (DBT) Intensive Outpatient Program, providing DBT groups, family and individual therapy to adults with Borderline Personality Disorder.
 Jelan has advanced DBT training, which she completed with the noted Dr. Charlie Swenson.
-During her time in the field, she has worked with clients who struggle with depression, anxiety, mood disorder, behavioral disorders, post traumatic stress disorder (PTSD), attachment issues, substance abuse issues, borderline personality disorder etc… In addition, she provided supervision to MSW peers, seeking their clinical licensure.
+During her time in the field, she has worked with clients who struggle with depression, anxiety, mood disorder, behavioral disorders, post traumatic stress disorder (PTSD), attachment issues, substance abuse issues, borderline personality disorder etc… In addition, at IOL, she provided clinical supervision to MSW’s seeking their clinical licensure.